-The following is a financial review and analysis of our financial condition and results of operations for the three months ended March 31, 2024 and 2023.
+The following is a financial review and analysis of our financial condition and results of operations for the three and six months ended June 30, 2024 and 2023.
 This discussion and analysis should be read in conjunction with the accompanying consolidated financial statements and the notes thereto and Management's Discussion and Analysis of Financial Conditions and Results of Operations in our annual report on Form 10-K for the fiscal year ended December 31, 2023.
 Unless otherwise indicated, references in this Quarterly Report on Form 10-Q (this "Quarterly Report") to "MIC," "we," "us," "our," and the "Company" refer to Mobile Infrastructure Corporation and its consolidated subsidiaries prior to the closing of the Merger and to Mobile Infrastructure Corporation (f/k/a Fifth Wall Acquisition Corp.
-III) and its consolidated subsidiaries following the closing of the Merger.
+III) and its consolidated subsidiaries following the closing of the Merger, as the context requires.
 References in this Quarterly Report to "Legacy MIC" refer to Mobile Infrastructure Corporation and its consolidated subsidiaries prior to the closing of the Merger.
 References in this Quarterly Report to "FWAC" refer to Fifth Wall Acquisition Corp.
 III.